Kaspar123/STM/ws2812b/README.md

 # ws2812b driver for STM32

 ws2812b contains several parts:

+   - ### config.h
+        Configuration file that is used to configure PWM signal.

    - ### layout.h
         Contains all math that is needed to convert coordinates to number on strip and
         convert number on strip to corresponding coordinate (x,y).